general-molecular-simulations/so3lr/README.md

 # Show basic help
 so3lr opt --help

-# Show detailed help with all options
+# Show detailed documentation of all available settings
 so3lr --help-full
 ```